MHChlagou/kubernetes-kubeadm/README.md

 # kubernetes-kubeadm

 ## Install Kubernetes Cluster using kubeadm
-In this documentation we will see how to set up a Kubernetes cluster on __CentOS 8__.
+In this documentation we will see how to setup a Kubernetes cluster on __CentOS 8__.

 ## Assumptions